senssei/mongo-cluster-docker/README.md

 # mongo-cluster-docker

-Simple 3 node replica mongodb on offcial `mongo` docker image using `docker-compose`.
+This is a simple 3 node replica mongodb setup based on offcial `mongo` docker image using `docker-compose` described in my blogpost at https://warzycha.pl/mongo-db-sharding-docker-example/.

 # Run